JasperHof/JasperHof.github.io/pages/summaries.md

 # Summary statistics from LDAK-KVIK

-On this web page, we present the GWAS summary statistics and PRS weights obtained from LDAK-KVIK for 62 quantitative traits from the UK Biobank.
+On this web page, we present summarize the results of analysing 62 quantitative traits from the UK Biobank using LDAK-KVIK.

-new page